|

 14. learner

-someone (especially a child) who learns (as from a teacher) or takes up knowledge or beliefs
+someone who learns or takes up knowledge or beliefs

 Keyword mnemonics were first used to teach students studying a foreign language (Raugh and Atkinson 1975) and soon became popular for teaching vocabulary for any learner (Pressley, Levin, and Delaney 1983).